emqx/emqx-docs/en_US/getting-started/command-line.md

     Ping EMQX Broker

++  `emqx check_conf`

+   Check if the configuration file format is ok.
+You may run this command before starting to check if the configuration file format is correct.

 The above commands are commonly used by users.
 In addition, the `emqx` command has some [other options](../advanced/cli.md) for the convenience of developers (ordinary users do not need to care about those).